sictweb/bti425-2020/notes/week09.md

 [Angular Debugging Introduction](angular-debug-intro) - A brief introduction to debugging in Angular.

-[Data assocations or relations introduction](data-assoc-intro) - helps you get started with this topic.
+[Data assocations or relations introduction](data-assoc-intro) - Helps you get started with this topic.

+[Angular template-driven forms introduction](angular-forms-intro) - How to get started with forms in Angular.

 <br>